anhermon/Council/README.md

 ### Repomix Configuration

 Repomix is configured via command-line flags.
 You can customize which files are included by modifying the `get_packed_context` function in `src/council/tools/repomix.py` if needed.
-(Note: `context.py` is a backward-compatible wrapper that re-exports from `repomix.py`.)

 ### Knowledge Base